milvus-io/milvus-docs/site/en/quick_start/install_milvus/cpu_milvus_docker.md

 ```

 <div class="alert note">
-If the pulling speed is too slow or the pulling process constantly fails, refer to <a href="../../../faq/operational_faq.md">Operational FAQ</a> for possible solutions.
+If the pulling is too slow or fails constantly, see <a href="../../../faq/operational_faq.md">Operational FAQ</a> for possible solutions.
 </div>

 ## Download configuration files